 Brilliance can belie simple components, and that’s often the case with Italian food.

 Cooking, like any skill, takes years of dedicated practise to truly master.
-But take a few basic ingredients, and you have the foundations of one of the world’s most lauded cuisines.
+But take a few basic ingredients, and you have the foundations of one of the world’s best loved cuisines.

-Here’s a quick guide to six of Italian cuisine’s essential ingredients.
+Here’s a quick guide to six essential ingredients used in Italian cooking.

 The mainstay of the Italian diet.
 Only pizza rivals pasta in the race for first image conjured by the imagination at mention of the phrase ‘Italian food.’

 According to a Romanic but dubious legend, pasta is said to have been adapted from cooking knowledge brought to Italy from the East by 13th century Venetian explorer Marco Polo.
 But setting aside debates of fact or fiction, over the centuries the Italians have undeniably mastered pasta and elevated this simple staple to culturally emblematic status.

 The best pasta is usually the ‘pasta fresca,’ freshly made by experienced hands.